 If you’re a stay-at-home parent or enjoy taking care of kids, you can easily start a child care business from home.
 You can offer all-day care (eight hours) for other parents while they are at work, or even just before and after school care (one to four hours).
 The choice is yours.

 Look at other day care businesses in your area and see what they charge.
 Choose your rates wisely.
 Don’t undercharge just to get more business.
 Then you’ll be taking care of too many kids and won’t be able to provide proper care.
-Start with an income goal for a day, then decide how many kids you can realistically watch throughout the day.
+Start with an income goal for a day, then decide how many kids you can realistically watch.
 Divide those two numbers to see how much to charge per kid, per day.

 Home jobs to avoid

 Now that you have a good idea of different ways to make money from home, let’s look at some jobs to avoid.